Putt-Putt and Fatty Bear, are they lost for ever?

 4. If you like to play the game in full screen, click ‘Options…’ and check ‘ Aspect ratio correction’ and ‘Fullscreen mode’, click ‘OK’ and ‘Start’, and off you go!

-If the game doesn’t run, there are more options to set in ScummVM., There is a lot of documentation and a wiki on the ScummVM website.
-Besides that, there are some free games on the ScummVM website, and many older games you can run in ScummVM are to be found on the internet.
+If the game doesn’t run, there are more options to set in ScummVM.
+There is a lot of documentation and a wiki on the ScummVM website.
+Besides that, there are some free games on the ScummVM website, and many older games you can run in ScummVM are found on the internet.

 Happy gaming!